Michael S. Hoza

 Ambassador Hoza’s other assignments include Human Resources Officer, U.S. Embassy Paris, France (2002-2004); Management Officer, Acting Deputy Chief of Mission, U.S. Embassy Kathmandu, Nepal (2000-2002); Deputy Chief of Mission, U.S. Embassy Mbabane, Swaziland (1997-2000); Administrative Officer, U.S. Embassy Asmara, Eritrea (1993-1997); Bureau of African Affairs Post Management Officer for the U.S. Liaison Offices in Luanda, Angola and Mogadishu, Somalia (1991-1993); Administrative Officer, U.S. Embassy Maputo, Mozambique (1989-1991); Administrative Officer, U.S. Consulate General Martinique, French West Indies (1987-1989); and Regional Budget and Fiscal Officer, U.S. Embassy Abidjan, Côte d’Ivoire (1985-1987).

 Ambassador Hoza is a member of the Senior Foreign Service and has received several merit-based awards throughout his career.
 Prior to joining the Foreign Service, he worked in the private sector for six years with the Washington Post Company in Washington, D.C.

 Ambassador Hoza was born in Goldsboro, North Carolina.
 He received his Bachelor of Science degree from Georgetown University in 1979.
-He and his wife, Suzanna, have two children.
+He and his wife, Suzanne, have two children.